vrtulka23/scinumtools/docs/source/units/quantities.rst

      >>> Magnitude(np.array([1.3, 4.53455, 23.3]))
      [ [ [ 1.3    4.535 23.3  ]

-Corresponding quantities can be initiallized in the following way:
+Corresponding quantities can be initialized in the following way:

 .. code-block::